bomonike/bomonike.github.io/anthropic-claude.md

    <a target="_blank" href="https://github.com/addyosmani/agent-skills">github.com/addyosmani/agent-skills</a>

-   REMEMBER: The essence of the <strong>revolution that is AI</strong> is this diagram.
-   To make full use of GanAI tools, instead of Q&A style prompting to generate code (then making changes later), separate your work into <strong>several stages of a development lifecycle</strong>:
+   REMEMBER: The essence of the <strong>2026 revolution in GenAI</strong> is this diagram: instead of Q&A style prompting to generate code (then making changes later), progressively define your work into <strong>several separate stages in a development lifecycle</strong>:

    <pre>
    DEFINE        PLAN          BUILD         VERIFY        REVIEW        SHIP